 All the Bells and Whistles

-Today’s modern models feature more amenities than old Murphy could have imagined.
+Today’s models feature more amenities than old Murphy could have imagined.
 Built-in lighting is one.
 Storage space is another.
 Some come complete with tables or desks that descend automatically when the beds fold up.
 Modern spring-based mechanisms make today’s Murphy beds easier to maneuver, enabling horizontally mounted models to gain popularity.

 The Murphy Bed at More Space Place

 At More Space Place, we’re familiar with the problems Austin residents face when living in limited spaces.
 That’s why we’ve given the Murphy bed a place of honor in our inventory.
 Many of our customers have already reached the obvious conclusion: If this bed worked so well for Murphy, then it’s sure to work for us.
+Give us a call today and find out how affordable a Murphy Bed is and how it can add beauty and functionality to your home.